geneb/ScarletDME/README.md

 Before you build ScarletDME, you should create a user named "qmsys" and a group named "qmuser".
 Make sure you add the qmuser group to any user that will be using ScarletDME, /including/ the "root" and "qmsys" users!

+** see info/setup.txt for details on creating the needed users & groups.

 You should be able to build the system by just typing "make' in the directory where the Makefile lives.
 Enter "make install" to install the result of the